 Rich Chanick: If there are no pictures, I deny doing it!

-From Hugo Gray: For a retired guy, Charlie Wintermeyer sure gets around: He is a State Department Foreign Service Officer assigned to our Embassy in Lima, Peru.
-The picture shows him with the banner at Antarctica recently; check ZoomieNation [now defunct] for another shot of him in mufti with the Afghans in '06.
-(Photo HERE)
+From Hugo Gray: For a retired guy, Charlie Wintermeyer sure gets around: He is a State Department Foreign Service Officer assigned in at our Embassy in Lima, Peru.
+The picture shows him with the banner at Antarctica recently; check ZoomieNation [Defunct] for another shot of him in mufti with the Afghans in '06.

 Alert reader Bill Murray sent a piece about the passing of Lt Gen Walter T. Galligan, USAFA Commandant our first two years.
 No matter which of his lists you were on, you have to be impressed with his accomplishments: West Point Class of 1945, barely catching the end of WWII, through the Berlin Airlift, flying many historic aircraft and holding several staff and command positions.
 To the Commandant: Hear, Hear!

 Paul Martin, Curator of Collections at USAFA, inquired about the origins of our “Nuke ‘Em” mug, with the nuclear cloud and “shapely” handle.
 They have one in their collection, but no background on it.
-Anyone who can help with its origins, history, etc, email firstname.lastname@example.org.
 I also mentioned the infamous Bud Man sweatshirt as another unique class item.
-If any of you have one semi-intact that you might be willing to donate, contact him also.
+If any of you have one semi-intact that you might be willing to donate, contact him.

 Budding Broadway musical writer Steve Duresky wrote a tribute to all of us, but due to space limitations I could not fit it in here, so look for it on ZoomieNation.
 I can hardly wait to see the live skit!